Coalescing Clusters Unveil New Regimes of Frictional Fluid Mechanics: Solving the continuum equations

-Due to the well-known appearance of spurious vorticities (and other numerical artifacts) in continuum simulations of systems controlled by surface tension \cite{popinet2018numerical}, we solve Darcy's law, $\nabla P = -\zeta \textbf{u}$, for the coalescing droplet geometry via the Boundary Integral Method \cite{pozrikidis2011introduction, burtonTwodimensionalInviscidPinchoff2007}.
-For the case of two discs of Brownian fluid 1 with frictional coefficient $\zeta_1$ coalescing in a background Brownian fluid 2 with $\zeta_2$, we can get the distribution density of Green's function dipoles on the interface as:
+Due to the well-known appearance of spurious vorticities (and other numerical artifacts) in continuum simulations of systems controlled by surface tension \cite{popinet2018numerical}, we solve Darcy's law, $\nabla P = -\zeta \textbf{u}$, for the coalescing droplets' geometry via the Boundary Integral Method \cite{pozrikidis2011introduction, burtonTwodimensionalInviscidPinchoff2007}.
+For the case of two discs of frictional fluid 1 with frictional coefficient $\zeta_1$ coalescing in a background frictional fluid 2 with $\zeta_2$, we can get the distribution density of Green's function dipoles on the interface as:

 where $I(q(\textbf{x}_0))=\int\nabla G({\bf x}_0,{\bf x})\cdot\hat{\bf n}({\bf x})q({\bf x})dS$, $C=\zeta_2/\zeta_1$, and $\kappa(\textbf{x}_0)$ is the curvature.

 For $C\neq1$ this leads to an integro-differential equation that typically requires costly iterative methods to solve; this is especially true in the context of the highly singular initial geometry of two barely-contacting disks in our study.
 Based on previous theories and experiments \cite{eggersCoalescenceLiquidDrops1999a,paulsenCoalescenceBubblesDrops2014}, we expect the fundamental behavior of the system to be similar for a very broad range of inner- and outer-friction coefficients and thus focus on the computationally simpler $C=1$ case.